WASHINGTON — It was a rough week for religious believers caught in the crosshairs of the amped-up culture wars of the digital age.

 “Right now proponents of abortion and LGBT rights are working overtime in cultural politics.
 Their goal is to put an end to the cultural wars by declaring their opponents racists, bigots and ‘haters,’ and thus illegitimate voices in public life,” Reno asserted.

-Earlier in January, a coalition of U.S. religious leaders singled out the hostile treatment of Catholic and Christian judicial nominees in a letter to U.S. Senate leaders.
+Earlier in January, a coalition of U.S. religious leaders singled out the hostile treatment of Catholic and other Christian judicial nominees in a letter to U.S. Senate leaders.

 “From its inception, the United States Constitution expressed a commitment to religious freedom, both in the religion provisions of the First Amendment and in Article VI’s ban on religious tests for public office,” read the Jan.
 16 letter signed by Cardinal Daniel DiNardo of Galveston-Houston, the president of the U.S. Conference of Catholic Bishops, and representatives of other major faith traditions.
 “That senators otherwise supportive of civil rights have sought to question the qualifications of nominees on the basis of their religion is profoundly troubling.”